zhouhans/Data-Analytic-XPGBolt-Tutorial/README.md

 Instruction for launching an F1 instance can be found [here].

-//Note: Should standardise how the links show up: here vs name of repo/page.

 ## Steps to Launch XPGBolt

 Start by launching two terminals, both to the same F1 instance.

-//Note: Should we include information about why the user is running two terminals both to the same instance?
-What do they do?

 ### Terminal 1
 1. Navigate to `/home/centos/xpg_demo`.